katedaynee/kate-github-overview/README.md

 ## ⛹️ biz i've built from 0

-haha proud to flex. japanese mini market. spa. influencer commerce. infrastructure. wallet. nft marketplace. now NFT DAO
+haha proud to flexl in the end we're just proud of what we fully own right. japanese mini market. spa. influencer commerce. infrastructure. wallet. nft marketplace. now NFT DAO

 ## ♬ reach out?
 - 💼 collab? send me a DM at [twitter](https://twitter.com/katedaynee).
 I'll try to reply as soon as I can.